MrSpring/InGameFileExplorer/README.md

 * .png/.jpeg - The mod also include an image viewer!
 * .json - The mod includes a simple-to-use in-game JSON editor (WIP)!

+The mod has been tested on Windows and Linux.
+It may or may not work on Mac.
+If you try this on a Mac, then please tell me how it goes (If it crashes, send me the crashlog).

 ### Preview as of [RC1](http://bdl.mrspring.dk?m=igfe&v=0.1.0-beta-rc1-04&r):
 ![Preview](http://mrspring.dk/mods/igfe/preview02.png)